.

 ADDITIONAL AMENITIES

 The Marula Lodge has a small swimming pool.
-Volunteers may use the pool during daytime down time.
+Volunteers may use the pool during daytime downtime.
 Swimming alone, at night, or after drinking is not permitted.

 DISTANCE TO FIELD SITE